 6- Inappropriate Advice: No one is 100% and everyone needs advice at any stage, however, not getting the right advice definitely leads to failure and thus de-motivation.

-How to Cure: Do not rely on a single advice, rather involve multiple people and evaluate all the advices before taking a final decision.
+How to Cure: Do not rely on a single advice, rather involve multiple people and evaluate all the advise before taking a final decision.
+Network with more and more people and never be shy in asking what you need to know.

 7- Insufficient Research: When you step into a business model for which you have not conducted a proper research, you encounter a series of issues resulting into a de-motivation.